marmelab/react-admin/docs/DataProviderWriting.md

 const { data } = dataProvider.getOne('posts', { id: 123, meta: { page: 'getOne' } })
 ```

-This also explains why using [Embedded relationships](./DataProviders.md#emb$) may make the navigation slower, as the `getList` and `getOne` methods will return different shapes.
+This also explains why using [Embedding relationships](./DataProviders.md#embedding-relationships) may make the navigation slower, as the `getList` and `getOne` methods will return different shapes.

 ## `fetchJson`: Built-In HTTP Client